wix-incubator/okidoc/packages/okidoc-site/README.md

 # okidoc-site

-> tool to build site from markdown files.
+> Tool to build site from markdown files.
 See https://wix.github.io/okidoc for details